+English Course Final Grade Teacher

+6th grade ELA

+7th grade ELA

+Describe yourself:

+What Computer Skills will you bring to the staff:

+What Personal Skills will you bring to the staff: \\\\

+List all of the extracurricular activities you plan to participate in next year (OMS sponsored and outside groups): sports, clubs, honor groups, equestrian, swimming, Student Council, etc.:

+What was your best memory in the past year?
+We know the past years have been difficult in so many ways, but what is something that is good that has happened?

+Who is a teacher or staff member at OMS that can speak about you as a student?

+DISCLAIMER: Please read the following statement and sign.

-English Course Final Grade Teacher 6th grade ELA 7th grade ELA Describe yourself: What Computer Sk ills will you bring to the staff: What Personal Skil ls will you bring to o the staff: you plan to participate in next year (OMS sponsored and outside equestrian, swimming, Student Council, etc.: What was your best • st year?
-We know the past years have been difficult in so many ways, at has happened?
-Who is a teacher or staff member at O MS that can speak about you as a student?
-By signing below, I application, writing understand that I v sample and curren mission of my appl ing statement and sign. vill only be admitted to the class based upon the evaluation of my at ELA teacher's feedback that will be given directly to the advisor of dication and writing sample.
-In no way does the submission of these to the class.
-Student Signature:
+By signing below, I understand that I will only be admitted to the class based upon the evaluation of my application, writing sample and current ELA teacher's feedback that will be given directly to the advisor of the course upon submission of my application and writing sample.
+In no way does the submission of these documents guarantee my admittance to the class.